makersacademy/airport_challenge/README.md

-# GOAL
+## GOAL
-Create a script to control airport traffic.
+Create a script for user to control airport traffic.

-# Features:
+## Features:
 - user can command landing & taking off planes
 - user can check the planes stored in hangar
 - plane cannot land at an airport if it is already in hangar
 - plane cannot take off if it is not in the hangar
 - an airport can be created with different capacity (3 at default)

+## Known issues:
+- one plane can be at different airports

-# How to use:
+## How to use:

 ```
+# from the top directory
-irb -r './lib/airport' #from the main folder
+irb -r './lib/airport'
 ```

-# Feature demo:
+## Feature demo:
 ```
 [2] pry(main)> require './lib/airport'
 => true